raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Steps to upgrade a project

-Each Explore project contains a step for creators to upgrade the project with ideas and aspirational projects for creators to develop their project further with the skills they have already.
+Each Explore project contains a step for creators to upgrade the project.
+This step includes ideas and aspirational projects for creators to develop their project further with the skills they have already.

 **Tip:** Upgrade steps are open ended so are great for a session where creators are working at different paces.
 They're also a chance to build localisation and personalise projects.